Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Conclusions Discussion

-The last case study showed how the proposed \ac{ema} handles aged and new batteries seamlessly, even improving performance as the battery ages, improving the summer grid cost by 35\%.
+The last case study showed how the proposed \ac{ema} handles aged and new batteries seamlessly, even improving performance as the battery ages, improving the summer grid cost by 6\%.
 The reason is that the \ac{ema} can identify predominant degradation mechanisms from the ageing \ac{pbrom}, exploiting the decrease of SEI importance over time and the rise of active material loss.
-Its linear counterpart, however, is unaware of the degradation, increasing the number of rejected actions.
-Summing up, grid costs can be reduced by using LFP battery packs or modifying objective weights, the latter at the expense of higher degradation.
-Finally, the integration of ageing \ac{pbrom}s has a low impact on the \ac{hp} and \ac{tess}, meaning that the almost 25\% of grid cost savings of Section \ref{sse:CS2} are achieved without fundamentally modifying the thermal strategy.
+Its linear counterpart, however, is unaware of the degradation causing the energy costs to increase.
+Summing up, grid costs can be reduced by using \ac{lfp} battery packs or modifying objective weights, the latter at the expense of higher degradation.
+Finally, the integration of ageing \ac{pbrom}s has a low impact on the \ac{hp} and \ac{tess}, meaning that the grid cost savings during summer of Section \ref{sse:CS2} are achieved without fundamentally modifying the thermal strategy.
 In applications where scalability and fast computation are key drivers, decomposition strategies could be explored to exploit this coupling.

+On a broader scope, even though relevant challenges are still pending or out of the scope of this paper, this paper aims to show the potential savings enabled by aging-aware control laws in the residential sector.
+The findings presented here can be easily transferred to other sectors such as commercial or industry, which might have more tools to implement complex \ac{ems}.

+For physical setups the proposed physics-based approach requires a non-linear observer to identify internal states and a system identification algorithm to parametrize the models.
+Adaptive control techniques/ online learning techniques are crucial for scaling implementation.
+For the case of the \ac{bess} initial tests and model identification can be done offline before start-up, and even offline during operation if historic data is continuously stored.
+However, for \ac{ev}s models, parametrization deems a challenge since a previously unknown car may appear or due to unknown driving conditions and profiles.
+Thus, the development of effective and accurate observers to identify and parametrize \ac{pbrom} online automatically is crucial.